openvinotoolkit/openvino_notebooks/notebooks/263-latent-consistency-models-image-generation/README.md

 ## Using models prepared with Latent Consistency Distillation

-This notebook is a demonstration in which you can type a text description and the pipeline will generate an image that reflects the context of the input text, using model distilled using [Latent Consistency Distillation](LCD)(https://arxiv.org/abs/2310.04378) approach.
+This notebook is a demonstration in which you can type a text description and the pipeline will generate an image that reflects the context of the input text, using model distilled using [Latent Consistency Distillation (LCD)](https://arxiv.org/abs/2310.04378) approach.
 Step-by-step, the diffusion process will iteratively denoise latent image representation while being conditioned on the text embeddings provided by the text encoder.

 The following image shows an example of the input sequence and corresponding predicted image.